 14. Fat bikes draw attention

 While out riding your fat bike, you get some stares from non-cyclists.
 Occasionally, someone might stop to ask you to ask you about your strange bike with big tires.
 These people are usually friendly and curious.
 This could get annoying if you’re the kind of person who likes to blend in and not draw any attention to yourself.
 Just something to consider.
 Of course, if you’re out riding your fat bike where it’s supposed to be ridden, out in the middle of nowhere off-trail, there is nobody to bother you.

 Mountain Bike Pros

 - Mountain bikes offer better parts availability- Mountain bikes are one of the most common bike types around the world.
 Wherever you are, you can almost always find a spare tire or tube.
 In most of the world, finding a rim or even an entire wheel won’t be a problem.
-How easy spare parts are to find depends on the wheel size you go with and where in the world you ride.
+How easy spare parts are to find depends on the mountain bike wheel size you go with and where in the world you ride.
 Generally, 26” wheel parts are more common in the developing world and 700c wheel parts are more common in the developed world.
 Fat bike parts aren’t all that common anywhere.

 - More efficient- Mountain bike tires create less rolling resistance.
 The tires are more narrow and run at higher air pressure so the contact patch with the ground is smaller.
 This creates less friction.
 The more narrow tire also creates less air resistance while riding at speed.
 These factors make mountain bikes more efficient.
 It takes less energy to keep the bike at speed.
 When you stop pedaling, you keep coasting further.
 This allows you to travel further on a mountain bike using less energy.
 This is one of the biggest benefits of mountain biking.